-Educated in Business Studies and Marketing, Rob has spent over 25 years’ profitably building multinational and early stage businesses within Pharmaceutical, Medical Devices, Diagnostic and Consumer Healthcare market sector and in 2004 he founded Roboleo & Co with a specific focus on innovation, market entry and customer engagement.
+Educated in Business Studies and Marketing, Rob has spent over 30 years’ profitably building multinational and early stage businesses within Pharmaceutical, Medical Devices, Diagnostic and Consumer Healthcare market sector.
 Read More »

 Chris is Chair in Health Economics (specialising in HTA) at the University of Leeds.
 He is an empirical health economist specialising in the analysis of observational datasets and their role in HTA.
 He combines a technical expertise with an ability to understand the bigger picture, specifically where and how new technologies can demonstrate their economic argument, early identification of the challenges of demonstrating that argument and knowing which elements of an argument to enhance and those which should be avoided within an economic evaluation framework.
 Read More »

 Previous positions include Senior Research Fellow at the Centre of Health Economics (CHE) at the University of York and a director of a leading international health economic consultancy.

 He joined Roboleo & Co in 2009.

 Nils is a Senior Research Fellow in the Health Policy Team.
 He joined the Centre for Health Economics in 2009.
 He holds a PhD in Economics and a MSc in Health Economics, both from the University of York, and a BSc in Health Care Management from the University of Duisburg-Essen, Germany.
 Read More »

 He has been a consultant to Roboleo & Co since 2015 and has worked on a wide of variety of strategic projects, HTA submissions and modelling projects.
 Nils’ research focuses on unwarranted variation in health care provision, performance assessment of health care providers, measurement of health care quality using patient-reported outcome measures (PROMs), and the cost-effectiveness of (non-)financial incentives.